Intuitive Foundation is pleased to announce the availability of funding to support Training and Education Research Grants for 2020.

 - Quantifying skill throughout the technical and clinical learning curves, with a focus on applications of advanced analytics.

-- Identifying causative relationships between surgical skill and patient outcomes.
+- Quantifying relationships between surgical skill and patient outcomes.

-- Designing programs for maintenance of newly-learned skills, particularly for surgeons or team members whose procedure volumes are low.
+- Validation programs for maintenance of newly-learned skills, particularly for surgeons or team members whose procedure volumes are low.

 - Strengthening communities of practice by enabling knowledge sharing between practitioners, without requiring travel (e.g., through online mentoring, peer case review, etc.).